ShmoogleOsukami/BlockExplorer/README.md

 ### Wallet

-The wallet must be running with atleast the following flags:
+The wallet must be running with at least the following flags:

     -daemon -txindex